 It is important to balance your radiators.
 Ensure that your heating engineer carries out this task when installing a new boiler, or fixing something on the boiler or system.
 Today there are systems that provide remote heating controls via your mobile phone or tablet.
 This adds extra control and can be really user-friendly, especially when travelling or returning home unexpectedly.

-Hot water is generated when mains cold water is heated as it flows through the combi.
-The water is diverted away from the radiator circuit and into a plate heat exchanger (PHE).
+Hot water generates when mains cold water heats up as it flows through the combi.
+The water diverts away from the radiator circuit using a diverter valve and into a plate heat exchanger (PHE).
 The PHE transfers system water heat to mains cold water as soon as a tap or shower is running.
-The hot water is heated to a set temperature indicated by the boiler control.
-The gas has to be modulated to keep the temperature even. as the mains water is running.
-To keep the water temperature consistent
+The hot water reaches a set temperature indicated by the boiler control.
+The gas burner modulates to keep the temperature even.
+Finally, thermistors regulate the gas as the mains water is running, to keep the water temperature consistent.

 In extreme cold, some combi boilers may struggle to reach the required temperature.
 Reducing the flow rate from the tap or shower can help with this scenario.
 The vast majority of new combis can cope with these infrequent demands.